sajal1123/Airflow_setup/README.md

-Certainly!
-Here's a README template for your project:

----

 # Blended Bytes

 Blended Bytes is a news summarization and delivery system that combines the power of Airflow, llama-indexer, and Golang to provide users with a personalized daily news digest.